ITIL Change Management

 The majority of all companies today are heavily dependent on IT systems and IT technology.
 It is therefore essential that sufficient time is invested in good change management within the company.
 This is because the assessment of risks and dependencies as well as the business criticality of changes and decisions is a holistic task.

-Change management has now become a full-time task : In this way, the process of changes is to be effectively controlled and optimized in order to minimize risks and possible disruptions.
-The decisive advantage here is the choice of the appropriate software.
+Change management has now become a full-time task: In this way, the process of changes should be effectively controlled and optimized in order to minimize risks and possible disruptions.
+The key factor here is choosing the right software.

 As technologies evolve, markets change and companies grow, so must the IT infrastructure.
 This is precisely the point at which change management should come into play, ideally hand in hand with a suitable software solution.